Herodian First Palace

 Palace of John Hyrcanus I

-Erected on the southern margin of the royal estate around 120 B.C., north of Wadi Qelt, the palace has not yet been studied in its entirety, since at a later stage most of it was buried (Fig 2 area AA).
-At its center lay a ...
+Erected on the southern margin of the royal estate around 120 B.C., north of Wadi Qelt, the palace has not yet been studied in its entirety, since at a ...

 Pool Complex of Alexander Janneaus